In December 2020, the French Data Protection Authority fined Apple 8 million euros for its app store personalised advertising practices.

 It’s easy to see how Apple has become an attractive target for regulators for many years.
 However, this recent fine adds to the growing evidence that Apple needs to change how it handles user data.

-This article will review the French Data Protection Authority’s decision and look into what Apple needs to do to address the issues brought up in the complaint.
+This article will analyze the French Data Protection Authority’s decision and look into what Apple needs to do to address the issues brought up in the complaint.

 Background of the issue